Folk practices in Punjab: Organised religion versus folk practices

 In 1708 whilst Guru Gobind Singh and his followers were travelling in Rajasthan on a missionary tour from Itmadpur to Chittaur, they set-up camp and rested in Naraina, where a Panj Piare quintet issued a gurmatta injunction against Guru Gobind Singh to pay 125 rupees for tilting an arrow from his forehead in the direction of the shrine of Dadu Dayal nearby as a mark of reverence (noticed as a transgression by Bhai Daya Singh), which was a test by the guru to see if his Sikhs understood that reverence of mausoleums are to be rejected.
 Guru Gobind Singh, pleased with the Sikhs for recognizing the perceived transgression, paid the injunction fee.
 In a verse found in the 33 Savaiye chapter of the Dasam Granth, it states that the veneration of tombs and mausoleums are to be shunned: Gor marhi mat bhul na manai ("worship not even by mistake [a] mausoleum or grave").

-The Sikh, Muslim, and Hindu preachers and reformers were against Punjabi folk religion, deeming it as being antithetical to the tenets of organized religion and a continuation of "primordial superstition".
+During the early 20th century, the Sikh, Muslim, and Hindu preachers and reformers were against Punjabi folk religion, deeming it as being antithetical to the tenets of organized religion and a continuation of "primordial superstition".
 During the Singh Sabha movement of the late 19th century, Punjabi folk religion was deemed as superstition, thus was shunned by the reformers.
 The Sikh reformers taught that women should shed any beliefs or practices rooted in Punjabi folk religion or else they were not good Sikhs.
 A woman-preacher of the Singh Sabha movement, named Bibi Devki, wrote literature in 1886 that condemned Punjabi folk religion, where in a fictional story a woman, characterized as a "bad" Sikh woman, proposes to her friend, who is an "ideal" Sikh woman, that they should pay a visit to the shrine of Heer to light lamps and pay respects.
 The friend refutes this idea as worshipping the dead and being against Sikh dharam.
-In the late 1980s and early 1990s, some radical Sikh youth destroyed the shrines of many Punjabi folk deities, however they were soon reconstructed.
-Despite regular suppression from organized religions, Punjabi folk religion is now growing in influence, with the shrines of folk deities and ancestors becoming more elaborate and grand.
+At the end of Vir Singh's novel 1898 Sundarī, he criticizes folk practices followed by women, believing it to be negatively impacting Sikhism but also due his concern of high-caste women emulating the practices of low-castes.
+Ditt Singh in 1902 wrote the tract Guggā Gapauṛā shunning the veneration of Gugga.
+Within the qissā genre, the influence of folk traditions lingered on for longer as per Farina Mir in regards to pir veneration.
+As per Harjot Oberoi regarding the impact of the Singh Sabha movement: